 Sleep is a natural occurrence in a human’s life, and medically, you are advised not to deprive yourself of a good one.
 Getting enough sleep allows you to function effectively the next day without pumping any caffeine into your system to boost your day.
-Although sleep is important, there are many reasons why you might want to stay awake and not want to fall asleep.
-You might want to complete an important work, drive properly, talk to someone or attend a meeting.
-All these situations will require you to be wide awake.
-This article discusses some healthy ways to stay awake naturally.

 You must note that your system will get to a point where caffeine won’t work again, and you continue to pump more into your system while fighting tiredness or sleep.

-But, there are several ways you can avoid taking caffeine at all, and you will fulfill your daily task, and your eyes will still be wide open when it was time for your nerves to even rest after the stress of the day.
+But, there are several ways you can avoid taking caffeine at all, and you will fulfill your daily task, and your eyes will still be wide open when it is time for your nerves to even rest after the stress of the day.
 This will help you away from being addicted to it.
-Let’s take a look at some keep points that will help you along the way.
+Let’s look at some keep points that will help you along the way.

 1. Visit your doctor